awnist/xcson/README.md

 output.toString() will, by default, sort all keynames.

-You can omit the leading and trailing document brackets for extra clarity:
+You can omit the leading and trailing document brackets for extra cleanliness:

 **example.cson**